WELCOME TO FRIENDS OF THE DOGON

 Emergency relief

 Increasing violence across the Sahel has led to many Dogon returning to their ancestral villages in search of safety, creating an internal displacement crisis.
-We are providing funds for mosquito nets, tarps and food for the 150 refugees who have arrived in Doundiourou seeking safety until they can be integrated into the community.
+In 2019, we provided funds for mosquito nets, tarps and food for the 150 refugees who arrived in Doundiourou seeking safety.
+They are now integrated into the community.

 WHO WE ARE